A list of resources from the latest updates on COVID-19 to ways you or a loved one can receive assistance from the local communities.

 We are looking for individuals who would like to make phone, email, and/or video visits with the elderly, home bound, and isolated members of the Mother Seton Parish Community during the COVID-19 outbreak.

-Subscribe and watch the latest talks from our priests.
+Subscribe and watch the latest talks and Masses from our priests.

 Check here for latest NEWS, UPDATES and RESOURCES

 9 AM-12:30 PM